akira-19/zku-final-project/README.md

 Each player commits their proofs that prove they chose four good ghosts and four evil ghosts.
 In the circuit, good or evil is represented by binaries.
 Good is 1 and evil is 0.
+The binaries are 2\*\*8 = 256 patterns, and it is vulnerable by brute force attack.
+Therefore the circuit requires a private salt.

 #### contracts